holochain/docs-pages/src/pages/concepts/7_validation.md

 ### Peer validation

 When an authority **receives an entry for validation**, the flow is different.
-The authority doesn't just assume that the author has already validated the data; she could easily have hacked her conductor to bypass validation rules.
+The authority doesn't just assume that Alice has already validated the data; she could easily have hacked her conductor to bypass validation rules.
 It's the authority's duty and right to treat every piece of data as suspect until they can personally verify it.
 Fortunately, they have their own copy of the validation rules.

 Here are the two scenarios above from the perspective of a DHT authority.